-Since its fall, we are spending two days actually throwing and always focusing on technique, making proper adjustments….
+- 2 days throwing and always focusing on technique, making proper adjustments

-The ATN camps are a great way to launch your throws season in the right direction…
+This is a great way learn the TCR® system & launch your throws season in the right direction!

-It’s the best way to get a lot of repetition in a short amount of time.
+It’s also the best way to get a lot of repetition in a short amount of time.

-I’ve had athletes at the high school level spend 45 minutes to an hour, getting 150 repetitions in.
-That’s throwing over and over and over.
-It is the fastest way to break bad habits.
+I’ve had athletes at the high school level spend 45 minutes to an hour, getting 150 repetitions in; that’s throwing over and over and over- It’s the fastest way to break bad habits.